UPTokenizing/digitalIdentity/README.md

 ## Example to consume the services
 To consume a list of services, check the following:

-  1. Follow the instructions explained in file Services.md within folder [genesisIdenity/genesisIdentityServices.pdf](https://stillnotavailable)
+  1. Follow the instructions explained in file genesisIdentityServices.pdf within folder [genesisIdenity/genesisIdentityServices.pdf](https://github.com/UPTokenizing/digitalIdentity/blob/main/genesisIdentity/genesisIdentityServices.pdf)